Railway-Op-Sim/RailOSPkgManager/README.md

 |Year|Year for which this simulation is a representation (can be any value if fictional).|

 ## Upgrading Railway Operation Simulator
-If select a zip file containing a `railway.exe` executable the program will assume it to be a copy of the main ROS program and ask if you wish to upgrade your local installation with the files contained.
+If a zip file containing a RailOS executable is selected the program will assume it to be a copy of the main ROS program and ask if you wish to upgrade your local installation with the files contained.

 ## Advanced